MichaelRihani/michaelrihani/README.md

 ---

-## What I Believe
+## Thesis

-AI agents will fundamentally change how people:
+AI agents will change how people:

 - Shop
 - Work